evannetwork/evannetwork.github.io/dapps/angular/task.md

 } from '../../services/store';
 ```

-The Angular-libs exist within the node_modules of the task or within the lerna root node_modules.
-This folder is mapped within the tsconfig.json.
-Within the evan.network framework, the ƉApp-browser has the possibility during runtime to load the Angular-libs from the ENS path 'angularlibs.evan'.
+The Angular-libs exist within the `node_modules` of the task or within the Lerna `root node_modules`.
+This folder is mapped within the `tsconfig.json`.
+Within the evan.network framework, the ƉApp-browser has the possibility during Runtime to load the Angular-libs from the ENS path `angularlibs.evan`.
 As a result of this the libraries will not be built into your application to reduce redundant source code loading.
 The library will be loaded from IPFS.

 ```json
 {